StarbirdTech/AI-Blueprints/deep-learning/text-generation-with-rnn/README.md

 5. Create the LSTM Model with the decoder and encoder files
 6. Train the Network to do the Predictions
 7. Generate the Predictions with the words 'Confidence' and 'Love'.
 The words can be changed.
-8. Integrate MLflow

 ### Step 2: Deploy the Service
-1. Execute `/RNN_for_text_generation_Torch.ipynb` to register the model in MLflow and create the API logic.
+1. Execute `/register-model.ipynb ` to register the model in MLflow and create the API logic.
 2. Navigate to **Deployments > New Service** in AI Studio.
 3. Name the service and select the registered model.
 4. Choose an available model version and configure it with **GPU acceleration**.